Hatiora salicornoides

-Hatiora salicornioides, the bottle cactus, dancing-bones, drunkard's-dream, or spice cactus, is a species of flowering plant in the cactus family.
+Hatiora salicornoides, also spelt Hatiora salicornioides, the bottle cactus, dancing-bones, drunkard's-dream, or spice cactus, is a species of flowering plant in the cactus family.
 A member of the tribe Rhipsalideae, it often grows as an epiphyte, natively in eastern Brazil and ornamentally elsewhere.

 Description

-Hatiora salicornioides grows to about 1 m tall with an erect to pendent growth habit.
+Hatiora salicornoides grows to about 1 m tall with an erect to pendent growth habit.
 Its stems are composed of segments 1.5–5 cm long.
 Each segment is shaped like a club or bottle, with the narrower end at the base.
 The stems branch from the end of a segment, with up to six branches forming a whorl.
 The yellow to orange flowers are borne at the ends of younger stem segments, and are 1–2 cm long and about the same across when open.
 Translucent white berries follow the flowers.